isomerpages/govtech-corp/_about-us/What We Do/Our Role.md

 #### The KPIs of Digital Government Transformation
 *  How Digital Government Blueprint outlines the strategies and desired outcomes for DGT
-* Blueprint key targets by 2023
+* Blueprint key targets by 2028

 #### GovTech's Role in Digital Government Transformation
 * How GovTech has help build 5 strategic National Projects
 * How GovTech provides the infrastructure to support the implementation of the country's Smart Nation initiative
+* <font color="ff0000"> How GovTech has collaborated with other government agencies and vendors to provide tech solutions and initiatives that benefit the public, such as collaborating with MOH to launch HealthCerts </font>